robin-raymond/zax.io/compiler-directives.md

 /*

-// metaFunction will evaluate to a `true` indicating the function is selectable
+// if `metaFunction`'s `requires` block evaluates to `true` the function
-// as a candidate:
+// becomes selectable as a candidate as the `requires` code block becomes
+// a `true` literal:
 metaFunction : ()(input :) true = {
     // ...
 }

+// if `metaFunction`'s `requires` block evaluates to `false` the function
+// is not selectable as a candidate as the `requires` code block becomes
-// or to a `false` indicating the function cannot be selected as a candidate: metaFunction : ()(input :) false = {
+// a `false` literal:
+metaFunction : ()(input :) false = {
     // ...
 }